 On the last Monday in May, Americans observe Memorial Day — a federal holiday for honoring those who have died in defense of their country.
 Many others take the opportunity to also honor deceased family and friends.

-This Monday, May 30, opportunities abound for making these connections with the past and paying tribute to loved ones and others who are deceased.
+On Memorial Day, opportunities abound for making these connections with the past and paying tribute to loved ones and others who are deceased.
 The day also brings with it opportunities for reflection on how to strengthen ties with those who are still living, and supporting military members and their families right now.

 Here are six articles you may have missed from the Church News on the topic of Memorial Day.